xddcore/linux/Documentation/admin-guide/kdump/vmcoreinfo.rst

 A pointer to the printk ringbuffer (struct printk_ringbuffer).
-This may be pointing to the static boot ringbuffer or the dynamically allocated ringbuffer, depending on when the core dump occurred.
+This may be pointing to the static boot ringbuffer or the dynamically allocated ringbuffer, depending on when the the core dump occurred.
 Used by user-space tools to read the active kernel log buffer.

 printk_rb_static